No Silver Bullets: Why Understanding Software Cycle Time is Messy, Not Magic: Research design and methodology

 \subsubsection{Comments per PR}

 Another indicator of collaboration is the frequency of comments within PRs.
 We undertook a comprehensive examination of all PRs that were successfully merged in the year 2022 and, for each user, calculated the average number of comments per PR that they authored each month.
 This served as a measure to gauge the depth of collaboration exhibited during the development and review process.
+However, see Bacchelli and Bird (2013) suggesting that more comments may reflect, for example, poorer code quality.